bilny2002/General-Fusion-Neutron-Spectrometer/README.md

 Most of these inputs are straightforward, here is clarification for a few:
 - **tot_min / tot_max** : This is irrelevant, so feel free to ignore this.
 - **tot_lower_bound/ tot_upper_bound** : this is where you actually define the ToT range to be filtered, before finding and plotting the differences
 - diff_min/diff_max: This is for plotting the final "time differences between laser and SiPM" plot.
-You can specify the range to see a "zoomed-in" or "oomed-out" version of the plot.
+You can specify the range to see a "zoomed-in" or "zoomed-out" version of the plot.
 - peak_min/ peak_min: This is for the gaussian curve-fit parameters